Residential Rental Registry

 On October 12, 2020, the City of Florence adopted a Residential Rental Registration Ordinance (Ordinance No. 2020-35), which establishes a rental registry for all single-family and multi-family rental properties within municipal limits and concurs with the South Carolina Landlord and Tenant Act.
 This ordinance encourages landlords and tenants to maintain habitable housing, establishes clear lines of communication between the City and property owners and managers, and functions in concert with the City of Florence Comprehensive Plan and Neighborhood Revitalization Strategy.

-All property owners, whether a person, firm, corporation, or other form of legal entity, that operates residential rental unit(s) within the municipal limits of the City of Florence are required to obtain a rental permit by July 1, 2021.
+All property owners, whether a person, firm, corporation, or other form of legal entity, that operates residential rental unit(s) within the municipal limits of the City of Florence are required to obtain a rental permit by July 1 of each year.
 The annual permit period runs from July 1 to June 30 of the following year.
 Rental permits will be issued by the Planning Department, and one of two application types may apply:

-2. A business application for individuals who own or manage five (5) or more residential rental units and/or for any legal business entity that owns or manages one or more residential rental units.
-A rental unit checklist will not be required; however property owners or managers will need to attest that the units are habitable.
-The application fee will be $25.00 for the initial permit application, and the owner and/or manager will need to obtain a business license.
-Subsequent rental permit renewals will not incur an annual permit fee; however the owner and/or manager will need to renew their business license with the City of Florence and will be required to update their property list.
+- A Business Application is for property owners who own five (5) or more residential rental units in their own name, or for any number of residential rental units owned by a legal business entity such as an LLC.
+A completed rental unit checklist per unit is not required; however, property owners or managers will need to attest that the units are habitable.
+The application fee is $25.00 for the initial permit application, and the property owner is required to obtain a business license.
+Subsequent rental permit renewals will not require an annual permit fee; however, the property owner must renew their business license with the City of Florence annually.

 Please see our frequently asked questions below for additional information.